 Most baby formula is made from cow’s milk that has been modified so that it suits your baby’s nutritional needs.
-But it’s not the same as cow’s milk.
+It’s not the same as cow’s milk.

 Why babies need formula rather than cow’s milk

-For these reasons, you shouldn’t give cow’s milk to your baby as the main milk drink until your baby is over 12 months old.
+For these reasons, you shouldn’t give cow’s milk to your baby as their main milk drink until your baby is over 12 months old.

 Babies under 12 months of age should not have:

 - normal cow’s milk as a main drink